DDMAL/CMN-MEI_to_MensuralMEI_Translator/README.md

 # mensuralmei
-This repository contains an Mei-to-MensuralMei translator.
+This repository contains an CMNmei-to-MensuralMei translator.